 But is traveling with a sling pack even a good idea?
 And what are the best sling packs on the market?

-- Patagonia Atom Sling – Best Overall Sling Pack
+- Patagonia Atom Sling – Runner-Up Best Sling Pack

 - Pacsafe Stylesafe Anti-Theft Sling – Best Sling Bag for Ladies